Wave Front Sets of Reductive Lie Group Representations II: On Characters and Contours

 Let $G$ be a real, reductive algebraic group.
 We borrow some notation from Section 6 of \cite{ALTV}.
 A \emph{Langlands parameter} for $G$ is a triple $\Gamma=(H,\gamma,R_{i\mathbb{R}}^+)$ where $H\subset G$ is a Cartan subgroup with Lie algebra $\mathfrak{h}$, $\gamma$ is a level one character of the $\rho_{\text{abs}}$ double cover of $H$ (see Section 5 of \cite{ALTV} for an explanation), and $R_{i\mathbb{R}}^+$ is a choice of positive roots among the set of imaginary roots for $H$ in $\mathfrak{g}$ for which $d\gamma\in \mathfrak{h}_{\mathbb{C}}^*$ is weakly dominant.
 This triple must satisfy a couple of other technical assumptions (see Theorem 6.1 of \cite{ALTV}).

-To each Langlands parameter, one associates a standard representation $I(\Gamma)$, which is a finite length, possibly nonunitary representation of $G$ and a Langlands quotient $J(\Gamma)$, which is an irreducible, possibly nonunitary representation of $G$.
+To each Langlands parameter, one associates a standard representation $I(\Gamma)$, which is a finite length, possibly nonunitary representation of $G$ on a Hilbert space and a Langlands quotient $J(\Gamma)$, which is an irreducible, possibly nonunitary representation of $G$ on a Hilbert space.
 If $\Gamma$ and $\Gamma_1$ are conjugate under the action of $G$, then $I(\Gamma)$ (resp. $J(\Gamma)$) is isomorphic to $I(\Gamma_1)$ (resp. $J(\Gamma_1)$) as a representation of $G$.
 In addition, every irreducible, nonunitary representation can be realized as $J(\Gamma)$ for some $\Gamma$, and the $\Gamma$ in this realization is unique up to conjugacy (see \cite{La} for the original reference and Section 6 of \cite{ALTV}, Chapter 6 of \cite{Vo81}, and Chapters 8 and 14 of \cite{Kn86} for expositions).
 In order to construct $I(\Gamma)$ from $\Gamma$, we must break up $\Gamma$ into a discrete piece and a continuous piece.

 Following definition 6.5 of \cite{ALTV}, we say that $\Lambda=(T,\lambda,R_{i\mathbb{R}}^+)$ is a \emph{discrete Langlands parameter} for $G$ if $T$ is the maximal compact subgroup of a Cartan subgroup in $H\subset G$ with Lie algebra $\mathfrak{t}$, $\lambda$ is a level one character of the $\rho_{i\mathbb{R}}$ double cover of the $T$ (see Section 5 of \cite{ALTV} for a definition), and $R_{i\mathbb{R}}^+$ is a choice of positive roots for the set of imaginary roots of $H$ in $\mathfrak{g}$ for which $d\lambda\in i\mathfrak{t}^*$ is weakly dominant.
 This triple must in addition satisfy a couple of technical assumptions (see Definition 6.5 of \cite{ALTV}).
 Similarly, a \emph{continuous parameter} for $\Lambda$ is a pair $(A,\nu)$ where $TA=H$ is a Cartan subgroup in $G$ and $\nu$ is a (possibly nonunitary) character of $A$.
 In addition, $(A,\nu)$ must satisfy a technical assumption (see Definition 6.5 of \cite{ALTV}).